-- the student's rights have been violated; - it is felt that field education cannot continue in the setting, the student's ethical behavior is in question, clients' rights have been violated, or agency programming has been disrupted by student behavior.
+- The student's rights have been violated - It is felt that field education cannot continue in the setting - OR - the student's ethical behavior is in question, clients' rights have been violated, or agency programming has been disrupted by student behavior.
 In this event, the student would be recommended to the Academic Standing and Student Review (ASSR).
-(See BASW or MSW Handbook).
+(See BASW or MSW Handbook). - Process in conjunction with the replacement process.